About RISE

 Kindergarten - 5th grade

-• After-school tutoring and mentoring
+After-school tutoring and mentoring

 6th grade - 12th grade

-• One on one homework and academic support
+One-on-one homework help and academic support

 Eastside Mentorship Program

-• Emphasis on team building, life skills, and mindfulness
+Life skills, team building, and mindfulness activities

-• Mentors design lessons and enrichment projects
+Mentor-designed enrichment lessons and projects

 Get Involved!